-Due to the 6-foot distance requirement, everyone tries to find their corner even if it is just a porthole on a straight line.
-It is only 9:15 am on a Sunday morning but the 800-acre National Park is already filling up.
-Everyone wants to escape the four walls of their abode and bask in the autumn sun.
+Everyone tries to find their corner even if it is just a porthole on a straight line.
+It is only 9:15 am on Sunday but the 800-acre National Park is already filling up.
+Everyone wants to escape the four walls of their abode and bask in the sun.

-Normally, I don’t get to be around awe-inspiring waterfalls every day or month, or even year.
-But the pandemic has sent me rushing headlong into any nature expedition since the spring.
-I can feel patient even when I know that there are no easy answers or solutions to our present woes.
+Normally, I don’t get to be around awe-inspiring waterfalls every day, month, or even year.
+But during the pandemic, I began to seek out any type of outdoor expedition.
 Time in nature is soothing.
 I can look into the foam rising from the billowing waves crashing on the rocks and trust the chaos of Mother Nature.

 Sierra founder John Muir cherished his time in the wilderness: “I’ll interpret the rocks, learn the language of flood, storm, and the avalanche.
 I’ll acquaint myself with the glaciers and wild gardens, and get as near the heart of the world as I can.”